emsa16/realtimegame/README.md

 This repo is the frontend half of a realtime game prototype.
 The backend can be found [here](https://github.com/emsa16/realtimegame-backend).

 This project uses React and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Create React App includes the Jest test runner.
+Additional testing utilities are Enzyme, which helps with rendering and analyzing React components, and Mock Socket, which creats a mock Websocket server to help test the chat frontend part.
 There are Dockerfiles available to test the project in development mode in different versions of Node.

 ## Requirements